 Adopted by the 49th WMA General Assembly, Hamburg, Germany, November 1997

-and revised by the 59th WMA General Assembly, Seoul, Korea, October 2008 and
+and amended by the 59th WMA General Assembly, Seoul, Korea, October 2008,

-In addition, in some countries, female doctors and nurses have been prevented from, or face barriers to practicing their profession due to religious and/or cultural convictions, or discrimination based on the intersecting grounds of sex and religion/ethnicity.
+In addition, in some countries, female healthcare providers have been prevented from, or face barriers to practicing their profession or being promoted to leadership positions due to religious and/or cultural convictions, or discrimination based on the intersecting grounds of sex and religion/ethnicity.
 A lack of gender representation and diversity within the medical profession may lead to female patients and their children not having equitable access to health care.

 Therefore, the World Medical Association urges its constituent members to: